LosBagros/roobet-scraper/readme.md

 ![Table with bets](img/bets.png)

-I wanted to analyze whether the data is real, so I made a simple dashboard in grafana.
+I wanted to analyze whether the data is real.
+I made simple dashboard in grafana to visualize the data.
 I'm not sure if it's real, but it looks like it is.
 We will see.

 ## Set up